MCZhi/zhiyuhuang.github.io/_pages/about.md

 # 📚 Academic Services
 ## Program Committee
-- Lead-organizer of Special Session at ITSC, 2023
+- Lead organizer of Special Session on learning-powered prediction and decision-making at ITSC, 2023

 ## Journal Reviewer
 - IEEE Transactions on Intelligent Transportation Systems 2020 -- Present